2022 Gelora Bandung Lautan Api stampede: Aftermath

-In response to the event, Erwin Tobing as head of Disciplinary Committee of PSSI released that they will assist the incident investigation.
-Persib posted a condolence through their social media and attended the funeral of the victim.
-Many people from different supporter community sent their condolence of the incident on the social media.
-As the investigation started, match officials found fake officials ID card that might grant people who wore it access in to the stadium.
+In response to the event, Erwin Tobing as head of the Disciplinary Committee of PSSI released that they will assist in the incident investigation.
+Persib posted condolence through their social media and attended the funeral of the victim.
+Many people from different supporter communities sent their condolence for the incident on social media.
+As the investigation started, match officials found fake officials ID cards that might grant people who wore it access to the stadium.
 Police lined the area and started the investigation after the incident.
-Bobotoh accused the match officials for terrible crowd management as the cause of the incident.
+Bobotoh accused the match officials of terrible crowd management as the cause of the incident.
 They held a demonstration in front of Persib office on 21 June 2022.

 Despite the incident, the match went on to the end with Persib winning 3–1.

 The last two matches of Group C were played at Si Jalak Harupat Stadium, Bandung, and were held behind closed doors.

-On 23 June 2022, PSSI finished their investigation and released their statements via official website by listed several points of result of the investigation.
-Disciplinary committee of PSSI imposed Persib a fine of IDR 50 Million and a ban on playing at the Gelora Bandung Lautan Api Stadium during the 2022 President's Cup.
+On 23 June 2022, PSSI finished its investigation and released its statements via the official website, and listed several points of the results of the investigation.
+The disciplinary committee of PSSI imposed Persib a fine of IDR 50 Million, and a ban on playing at the Gelora Bandung Lautan Api Stadium during the 2022 President's Cup.

-Since this incident until at least early August, Persib fans often held demonstrations at Graha Persib (Persib's office).
+From this incident until at least early August, Persib fans often held demonstrations at Graha Persib (Persib's office).
 They demanded the club to improve the ticketing system.